Kanboard Documentation

 }

-• Each function is a migration version_1(), version_2(), etc.
+• Each function corresponds to a migration, e.g., version_1(), version_2(), etc.